 A government wanting to improve how its policy is implemented cannot escape the need to improve its digital infrastructure.
 This calls for more central control and a stronger political mandate.
 The forthcoming government formation is the right time to make agreements on this and to set a temporary investment budget.
 But the biggest challenge is found in the organisation itself, not the budgets.

-These are the conclusions of PwC specialists Selwyn Moons, and Timo Kruijt, who all have a strong track record in public sector transformation and digitalisation projects.
+These are the conclusions of PwC specialist Selwyn Moons, who has a strong track record in public sector transformation and digitalisation projects.

 The quality of how government policy is implemented occupies a high position on the government's administrative and political agenda.
 This is in response to problems among the implementing organisations (the worst example being the benefits scandal at the Tax and Customs Administration).
 Failures in the implementation of government policy jeopardise public services and greatly reduce public confidence.

 The implementation problems cannot be explained solely by overdue maintenance and development in the digital infrastructure.
 Various reports also identify causes in political compromises that translate into laws that are difficult to enforce.
 And then there is the low tolerance in society and politics to mistakes and failures, which results in a strong tendency to 'overregulate'.
 But none of this alters the fact that backing up implementation with better digital support forms at least part of the solution.